Chat with us, powered by LiveChat Bali & Lombok | Escorted Small Group Tours for Solo Travellers

 • Solos Board - Breakfast daily, three lunches & two dinners

-• Four days of tours across Bali & Lombok
+• Four days of guided tours across Bali & Lombok

 • Accompanying Solos Tour Leader